stephenquan/GitVersionTest/README.md

 # GitVersionTest

-This project demonstrates a workaround to enable [GitVersion.MsBuild](https://www.nuget.org/packages/GitVersion.MsBuild) 6.x integration with Visual Studio, specifically for projects.
+This project demonstrates a workaround to enable [GitVersion.MsBuild](https://www.nuget.org/packages/GitVersion.MsBuild) 6.x integration for projects running in the Visual Studio IDE.

 ## Overview